Polskigary/UART-FPGA/README.md

 | **Reset Pin** | D2 (Button 0) |

 Connection Settings
-To see the message, open your Serial Terminal (like Tera Term or PuTTY) and use these exact settings:
+To see the message, open your Serial Terminal and use these settings:

 | Setting | Value |
 | :--- | :--- |